jbpkp07/RatMaze/README.md

 `git clone https://github.com/jbpkp07/RatMaze`

-If you already have Node.js installed, open your terminal, and browse to where you have cloned this Git repository and type:
+If you already have Node installed, open your terminal, and browse to where you have cloned this Git repository and type:

 `node index.js <map>`